nostrumbiodiscovery/pele_platform/docs/build_docs/source/flags/all_packages/index.rst

 - **clustering_method**: If you want to override the default clustering method (meanshift), you can set this flag to ``gaussianmixture`` or ``HDBSCAN``.

 - **bandwidth**: Value for the Mean Shift bandwidth (when using the Mean Shift algorithm) or epsilon (when using the HDBSCAN clustering).
-You can also use "auto" option when running the mean shift clustering to let the software automatically choose a value; default = 5.0
+You can use "auto" option when running the mean shift clustering to let the software automatically choose a value; default = "auto"

 - **max_top_clusters**: Maximum number of clusters to be selected.
 Default = 8.